A1A1G2/A1A1G2/README.md

 - ⚙️ Working and studying on ROS
 - ⚡️ Aurora uav Software team member
 - 🍑 Making cool stuf with Processing
+- 🧠 Working on NeuroEvolution of Augmenting topologies(NEAT) and Genetic Algorithms

 ##### Things That im interested

-- Image Processing, Math visualization, Artificial intelligence, Robotic
+- Image Processing, Math visualization, Robotic
+- NEAT
 - Doing something **new**